DeviationTX/deviation/src/osx/readme.txt

             HOLD1:0102
             HOLD0:0103

-4. All the mapping files above will need to be copied to your Transmitter under model directory.
+4. All the mapping files above will need to be copied to your Transmitter under "models" directory.

-5. A new directory of named "mp3" will also be generated with various voice files in it.
+5. A new directory named "mp3" will also be generated with various voice files in it.
 These voice files will need to be moved to your DFPlayer Mini or other hardware players.